 If you have been diagnosed with mesothelioma, you have a lot of important decisions to make, such as determining which treatment plan is right for your individual case.
-Often, clinical trials are a way for cancer patients to gain access to treatments that would not otherwise have been available to them.
+Often, mesothelioma clinical trials are a way for cancer patients to gain access to treatments that would not otherwise have been available to them.

-Risks of Clinical Trials
+Risks of Mesothelioma Clinical Trials

 Clinical trials do come with risks.
 There is always a possibility that the treatment in question may not work as expected, and trial participants must weigh this possibility before opting to forego traditional treatments in exchange for trial treatments.
 The side effects of clinical trial drugs and treatments may also not be fully discovered during the trial, and trial treatments can be time-consuming and costly.
 Mesothelioma patients interested in participating in clinical trials should also know that insurance may not cover this new type of drug or treatment.

 Always talk to your doctors and other care team members when considering any treatment decision.
 Beyond predicting your chances of successful treatment, your age, overall health, and the stage and status of your illness all affect whether or not you will be eligible for any particular trial.
-Certain criteria—variable by each and every trial—must be met for a patient to be enrolled.
+Specific criteria—variable by each and every trial—must be met for a patient to be enrolled.
 Your physician can help you to determine which mesothelioma clinical trials may be open to you and which you will not qualify for; in addition, each study will have a cap on the number of participants it can accommodate.

-How to Participate in a Mesothelioma Clinical Trial
+How to Participate in Mesothelioma Clinical Trials

 In order to participate in a clinical trial, you must fulfill a list of requirements that will vary according to the particular trial.